Posted on Leave a comment

 The backing of a round brooch showing a king and a bishop holding up a city gate or other structure between them (HP 2, no.1687; Kunera 06817), dated to 1383, in the Yper City Museum has been identified as tin.

 Many extant pieces have folded over tongues, but no backings.
 This strongly suggests that their backings were materials that degraded over time.
 (A small number of other materials are sometimes held into pieces with pewter tongues, including mirrors and wood, but they are uncommon.
 We will discuss them in the future.)
 If you were re-creating one of these objects, it would be reasonable to make a backing of parchment, paper, or cloth (perhaps glued to parchment or card).
 Any of these might also have been painted – either as a solid color or embellished with a decorative pattern.
-As we will see in a moment, patterned metal backing were used, although infrequently.
+As we will see in a moment, patterned metal backings were used, although infrequently.
 I do not know of any direct evidence for the materials of the absent backings, so this is speculation, but it seems reasonable.
 It also seems possible that some pieces were offered with a choice of metal or parchment/textile backings – presumably at different price points.

 Our pieces with backings